peter-evans/slash-command-dispatch/docs/examples.md

 /pytest branch=develop -v -s
 ```

-In the following command workflow, note how the remaining `unnamed_args` are passed to the `pytest` tool.
+In the following command workflow, note how the unnamed arguments are passed to the `pytest` tool with the property `args.unnamed.all`.

 ```yml
 name: pytest